Holographic BCFT Spectra from Brane Mergers: Conclusions and Discussion

 \subsubsection{Multi-Intersecting Configurations}

 We focus on brane configurations that contain two branes intersecting non-smoothly at a single corner.
 In principle, one could also have multi-intersecting configurations consisting of multiple EOW brane components: two of the brane components are anchored to the conformal boundary while rest of the components are anchored between intersections (Figure \ref{figs:doubleintersection}).
-Multi-intersecting configurations require different tension terms at each intersection (fixed by the intersection angle via the corner Einstein equation) to support the configuration.
+Multi-intersecting configurations require different corner terms at each intersection to support the configuration.

 The methods of Section \ref{sec:adm} can be used to compute on-shell actions of such annulus-brane configurations easily.
 In such cases, the action is only sensitive to the ADM mass, which is an integral at the conformal boundary.
-Thus, an arbitrary configuration involving multi-intersecting annulus branes has the same on-shell action as that of two intersecting annulus branes \eqref{stripbranecontribution} and hence is dual to an open-string state of the same dimension.
-The difference, however, lies in how the intersection tensions fix $\alpha = \alpha(\Theta_1,\Theta_2,\ldots)$ in the geometry.
-The fixing of $\alpha$ might lead these these configurations to describe a different possible range of BCC scaling dimensions than the configurations consisting of only two branes.
+Thus, any $\Delta\phi = \pi$ configuration involving multi-intersecting annulus branes has the same on-shell action as that of two intersecting annulus branes \eqref{stripbranecontribution} and hence is dual to an open-string state whose dimension has the same dependence on $\alpha$.
+The difference, however, lies in how the intersection masses determine the BCC scaling dimensions, since we would have that $\Delta^{\text{op}} = \Delta^{\text{op}}(M_1,M_2,\ldots)$.
+These configurations may describe a different possible range of BCC scaling dimensions than the configurations consisting of only two branes.